 This study is ‘epidemiological’ in nature, and therefore cannot tell us whether the generally negative attitude to stress actually caused the enhanced risk of death.
 However, evidence for a direct relationship between stress mindset and health has come from other work.
 In one study, individuals were exposed to 3 brief videos espousing the ‘stress-is-enhancing’ concept over the course of a week.
 Compared to those exposed to ‘stress-is-debilitating’ videos or no videos at all, these individuals subsequently went on to enjoy improved health status and enhanced work performance.3

 Our response to stress and our resilience partly depends on physiological factors that are largely under our control.
 And the same is true for the mental and psychological approaches we can take to the challenges we face in our lives.
-My focus at the workshop on 7th October will be to explore the science of stress and resilience, and in particular the strategies any of us can use to help boost resilience and maintain wellbeing, whatever the circumstances.
-I hope to see you there.

 Dr John Briffa BSc (Hons) MB BS (Lond)